 Contracts will require a little more time.Contracts will require a little more time.

 When reaching an accepted offer, there will be contract terms attorneys will want to negotiate before the deal moves to a signed contract.
 Real estate attorneys now include “COVID clauses” to protect buyers and sellers from the uncertainty of the current crisis.
 The exact specifics of these force majeure clauses will vary from one contract to another.
 In most cases, though, they’ll allow for a contract to be extended for an unspecified time if any unexpected circumstances arise.
 Be patient, and try to remain flexible when moving towards the closing process.

-For the due diligence period, one of the most significant issues will be the notarization of essential documents.
+One of the most significant issues for the due diligence period will be the notarization of essential documents.
 A process that previously required wet ink and the physical presence of the signer and notary.
 The passing of Executive Order 202.7. by Governor Cuomo on March 19, 2020, changed that.
 It’s now possible for notaries to perform any notarial act via live video conferencing.
 Video conferences must be live and interactive.
-The signer must present valid photo identification at the start of the conference and confirm that he or she is physically present in New York.
-Once the document signed on video with the notary watching, it must then be, transmitted to the notary by fax or email.
-The notary then fixes his or her signature and required information and sends it back to the signer.
+The signer must present valid photo identification at the start of the conference and confirm that they are physically present in New York.
+Once the document is signed on video with the notary watching, it must then be, transmitted to the notary by fax or email.
+The notary then fixes their signature and required information and sends it back to the signer.

 Title searches are another issue as there is a backlog of requests to property managers and county clerks’ offices.
 Some of which are closed or working shortened schedules making it difficult to determine the amount owed in taxes or unpaid utilities.
 As a workaround, title companies are holding estimated fees in escrow to help move deals forward.